MichaelPaddon/imaplar/docs/index.rst

 *******

 *Imaplar* [#f1]_ monitors one or more mailboxes on one or more IMAP servers.
-Unseen and incoming messages are passed to a user defined policy for processing.
+Unseen messages are passed to a user defined policy for processing.

+*Imaplar* operates in two phases:

+1. Startup.
+Each mailbox, on each monitored server, is examined for unseen messages.
+   Each such message is passed to its mailbox's policy for processing.

+2. Ongoing.
+Each mailbox is watched for the arrival of new unseen messages.
+   Each such message is passed to its mailbox's policy.

 Synopsis
 ========